magento/merchdocs/src/system/cache-management.md

 {: .buttons-table }
 |Button|Description|
 |--- |--- |
-Flush Magento Cache|Removes all items in the default Magento cache (`var/cache`), according to their associated Magento tags.
+Flush Magento Cache|Removes all items in the default Commerce cache (`var/cache`), according to their associated Commerce tags.
-Flush Cache Storage|Removes all items from the cache, regardless of Magento tag.
+Flush Cache Storage|Removes all items from the cache, regardless of Commerce tag.
 If your system uses an alternate cache location, any cached files used by other applications are removed in the process.
 Flush Catalog Images Cache|Removes all automatically resized and watermarked catalog images that are stored at: `media/catalog/product/cache`  If recently uploaded images are not reflected in the catalog, try flushing the catalog and refreshing your browser.
 Flush JavaScript/CSS Cache|Removes the merged copy of JavaScript and CSS files from the cache.
 If recent changes to the style sheet or JavaScript aren't reflected in the store, try flushing the JavaScript/CSS cache and refreshing your browser.
 Flush Static Files Cache|Removes preprocessed view files and static files.